Genesiss Hospital Our Treatment Arrow icon pointing right

 Are there risks after ESWL?

 Temporary blood in urine and mild pain are common.
-Serious complications are uncommon with proper selection.
+Serious complications are uncommon when ESWL is properly selected.

 Can kidney stones recur after ESWL?

 Yes.
-ESWL removes existing stones but does not prevent new stones from forming.
+ESWL removes stones but does not prevent new stones from forming.
 Preventive care is important.

 Other General Urology Services